 - Compression: wrap or bandage the area to reduce inflammation

-- Elevation: keep foot elevated to reduce inflammation
+- Elevation: keep the foot elevated to reduce inflammation

 Other physical rehabilitation methods may include ultrasound treatments, metatarsal pads and other orthotic devices to provide relief from the pain.

-Simple analgesic medications such as paracetamol or NSAIDs (non-steroidal anti-inflammatory drugs) can be used to relieve the pain in the initial stages on the rehabilitation phase.
+Simple analgesic medications such as paracetamol or NSAIDs (non-steroidal anti-inflammatory drugs) can be used to relieve the pain in the initial stages of the rehabilitation phase.

-In come cases, the metatarsalgia pain does not seem to be successfully managed with physical therapy alone and surgical techniques may be required.
+In some cases, the metatarsalgia pain does not seem to be successfully managed with physical therapy alone and surgical techniques may be required.

 An oblique osteotomy is one procedure that has been linked to positive outcomes to address metatarsal pain.
 This is most useful when there is a structural abnormality of the metatarsal, which can be repositioned with surgical techniques to improve symptoms.